robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     > Do you see any failed attempts to log into the instance?
 8. Now replace the Filter with one for successful attempts:

     ```
     [Mon, day, timestamp, ip, id, msg1= Accepted, msg2 = password, ...]
     ```

     > Do you see any successful attempts to log into the instance from the same IP or usernames?

-12. If there is a match then you know the SSH Brute Force attack was successful
+    You should see a match which indicates that the SSH Brute Force attack was successful.

+Now that you verified that your instance was compromised, go back to the [Amazon GuardDuty]([Amazon GuardDuty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2) console and view the other findings.

+> Does it look like we are early in the attack (just intrusion), or has the intruder started performing malicious actions?

 13. Go back to the GuardDuty console
 14. Does it look like we are early in the attack (just intrusion), or has the intruder started performing malicious actions?
   * Account Reconnaissance